letsencrypt/boulder/test/boulder-tools/README.md

 ## Setup

-To build boulder-tools images, you'll need a Docker set up to do cross-platform builds (we build for both amd64 and arm64 so developers with M1 Macs can use boulder-tools in their dev environment).
+To build boulder-tools images, you'll need a Docker set up to do cross-platform builds (we build for both amd64 and arm64 so developers with Apple silicon can use boulder-tools in their dev environment).
 On Ubuntu the setup steps are:

 ```